jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ```

 Our server runs an image, the image contains a NixOS configuration, the NixOS configuration contains our application.
-Change the application and you invalidate the configuration, invalidate the configuration and you invalidate the image, invalidate the image and you invalidate the server instance.
+Change the application and you invalidate the configuration.
+Invalidate the configuration and you invalidate the image.
+Invalidate the image and you invalidate the server instance.

 In this section, we're working towards the code as it is on the [`master` branch](https://github.com/jonascarpay/iplz) of the source repository.
 We'll start with the Nix side of things, in particular the [`flake.nix`](https://github.com/jonascarpay/iplz/blob/master/flake.nix) file that defines how to build the application and image.